ssk-d/fireflutter/README.md

 ## Location Setup

+When app boots we save user's location into Firestore.
+The app can do so much things with user location.

-- We recommend to use `location` package.
+We use `location` package to get user's location.

-  - see [location](https://pub.dev/packages/location) for more information.
+See [location](https://pub.dev/packages/location) for more information.

 ### Location Setup For Android